 Click a link below to see past stages of this bike.

 Added by Thor.
-Last updated over 2 years ago.
+Last updated about 3 years ago.

 Vintage-Trackie says: